EMMET COUNTY GENEALOGICAL SOCIETY

 Greenwood Cemetery in Petoskey, MI has a website with a genealogical lookup page where all of their burial and obituary records can be searched and printed.
 A search there will return maiden names as well as last names.
 A contact form is available on their website for persons wanting information.
 Greenwood Cemetery

-NEWSPAPER ARCHIVES Greenwood Cemetery is pleased to announce they have begun offering newspaper archives on the web.
+NEWSPAPER ARCHIVES Greenwood Cemetery have begun offering newspaper archives on the web.
 Go to their website at www.gwood.us and open the Newspaper Research page.
 There you can search for and read the newspapers they have uploaded.
 The research page allows you to search by year or by year and month if you are looking for a particular newspaper or timeframe.
 There are about 2,200 newspapers uploaded now.
 The first batch begins in 1875 and ends in 1907.
 These newspapers are made available with permission and cooperation of the Petoskey News Review.
 This is an ongoing project as we scan, process and upload the newspapers.

 Volunteers Are Needed